healukas/Mirth.Playground/README.md

 - Utility: Contains a bunch of function to process binary payloads etc
 - Stack: A directory containing some exported channel definitions and a docker stack
   - The docker stack contains mirth, a database and a rest endpoint that simply logs all the requests it gets.
-- V2 Test.xml contains a channel configuration for 1 channel with 3 destinations
+- HL7V2_File_Rest_TCP.xml contains a channel configuration for 1 channel with 3 destinations
   1. A FileWriter
   2. A TCPSender
   3. A HTTPSender